Maxim-Mazurok/google-api-typings-generator/gapi.client.compute/readme.md

 await gapi.client.compute.firewallPolicies.insert({  });

 /*
-Lists all the policies that have been configured for the specified project.
+Lists all the policies that have been configured for the specified folder or organization.
 */
 await gapi.client.compute.firewallPolicies.list({  });